United States Premier Hockey League: League realignment (2017–present)

 For 2018–19, the league merged with the Eastern Hockey Federation (EHF) youth leagues.
 The EHF organization already had many of the USPHL's junior organization's youth clubs.
 The league also rebranded its 16U Futures as 15U.
 On March 8, 2019, the USPHL and EHF announced plans to integrate the USPHL's High Performance Youth Division into the EHF to create the EHF South Division, expanding the youth league's footprint into the Mid-Atlantic region, beginning with the 2019–20 season.

 In 2020, the USPHL Premier added the Anaheim Avalanche, Fresno Monsters, Las Vegas Thunderbirds, Northern Colorado Eagles, Ogden Mustangs, Pueblo Bulls, San Diego Sabers, Southern Oregon Spartans, and the Utah Outliers from the Western States Hockey League, another independent junior hockey organization.
-Complimentary additions to the USPHL Premier included Elmira Jr. Enforcers, Provo Riverblades, and the return of the Wooster Oilers after a one-year absence.
+Complimentary additions to the USPHL Premier included Elmira Jr. Enforcers (renamed in 2023 to the Elmira Impact), Provo Riverblades, and the return of the Wooster Oilers after a one-year absence.

 During the 2019–20 season the Boston Bandits NCDC membership was purchased by the Philadelphia Hockey Club, to replace the Bandits in 2020–21.
 Rochester Monarchs were removed and replaced by Boston Advantage for the 2020–21 season.

 For the 2022–23 season, several new teams joined the USPHL.
 The Mercer Chiefs joined the NCDC.
 The Bakersfield Roughnecks joined the Pacific Division in the USPHL Premier.
 The Idaho Falls Spud Kings joined the Mountain Division in the USPHL Premier.
 The Minnesota Squatch joined the Midwest West Division in the USPHL Premier.
 Finally, several former teams from the WSHL—the Bellingham Blazers, Rock Springs Prospectors, Rogue Valley Royals, Seattle Totems, and Vernal Oilers—created a new North West Division in the USPHL Premier.